RoBro92/SmartRV-Water-Tank-Module/README.md

 ### THT

 # **V1.1**
 This is the initial release and has been tested to work as expected.

 # **Changes**
-- Changed FTDI header to 2.54 pitch (Important)
+- [x] - Changed FTDI header to 2.54 pitch
-- Updated relay to D2
+- [x] - Updated relay to D2
+- [x] - Replace components with SMD equivelant

 # **Features**
 - Removeable WemosD1 chip (ESP8266)